 Looking to study in the real England, outside the glitz and glamour of London?
-Redirect your eyes about 45 miles south to the eclectic and artsy seaside city of Brighton.
-A lesser-known city to study abroad in England, Brighton is great for those who would appreciate its unique blend of outrageous architecture, coastal scenery, 24/7 entertainment, and the opportunity to study at a world-class university.
+Redirect your eyes about 45 miles south to the eclectic and artsy seaside city of Brighton that boasts a cosmopolitan culture.
+From its burlesque designs to its bohemian vibes, Brighton evokes the epitome of colorful and outlandish.
+Study abroad in Brighton to discover a unique blend of outrageous architecture, coastal scenery, 24/7 entertainment, and the opportunity to take courses in a world-class university.

 London is an hour away by train, a convenient weekend getaway for students.
 But most of the time, it’s folks from London who are coming to Brighton for a weekend holiday in this laid-back seaside city.
 Most of Brighton’s attractions are located along the seafront: a pier, several nightclubs, a shopping center, a cinema, music venues, many eateries, a health walk for the exercise-minded, and of course, the beach itself.

-Overall, this is a very diverse seaside city in terms of scenery, entertainment options, courses of study, and types of students coming to study abroad in Brighton.
+Overall, this is a very diverse seaside city in terms of scenery, entertainment options, courses of study, and types of students coming to study in Brighton.
+Whether you’re voyaging in boats along the Sussex coast, strolling down the piers, or crawling the bar scene, you’ll soon feel at home away from home.
 From the city’s buzzing energy to the more tranquil countryside, Brighton strikes a balance that students from all over the world grow to adore.